The floodplain mussels Velesunio ambiguus

 We sell mussels to people to help keep their pond and dam water clean, however, you can eat these mussels; they have been traditional aboriginal tribal food for 40,000 years, and large middens of discarded shells are common.
 Although edible, they are generally considered poor food.
 We fry them on the barby with lots of garlic and onion and they are only just edible in my opinion.

-2022.
-We only sell bulk loads of 50/customer.
-Sorry, due to very high demand we are attempting to service as many customers as possible this year.
+2023.
+We only sell bulk loads of 50 min -200 max/customer.
+Sorry, due to very high demand we are attempting to service as many customers as possible again this year.
 Delivery on the east coast of Australia is to your door via Star Track Express.
 For information on packaging, transport and receipt, check out our blog article.

 If you want just a mussel or two for an aquarium, contact your local pet shop.